Phatnoir/pi-hole-wireless-reconnect/README.md

 - **[CRITICAL]** - All reconnection attempts failed
 - **[HEARTBEAT]** - No longer sent (heartbeat only used for downtime detection)

+## Self-Test Feature

+The script now includes a self-test function that runs at startup to check for potential issues:

+- Verifies lock file creation
+- Confirms network interface exists and lists available interfaces if not found
+- Checks for DHCP client availability
+- Tests router reachability

+This helps identify configuration problems before they cause runtime failures.

 ## Troubleshooting

 ### Script not starting
 - Check if the service is running: `sudo systemctl status router_reconnect.service`
 - Verify script permissions: `sudo chmod +x /usr/local/bin/router_reconnect.sh`
 - Check for error messages: `sudo journalctl -u router_reconnect.service`
+- Look for information in the self-test output in the main log

 ### SMS notifications not working
 - Verify the mail command is installed: `which mail`